Image

 The school itself is a two-storey building with separate wings for primary and secondary schools, with a shared main entrance area and kitchen.

-A first for WEPCo
+Breaking new ground: a first for WEPCo